We're giving you the chance to win back the value of your meal - every time you dine this month!

 Indigo Yard

 What: Indigo Yard has been one of Edinburgh’s favourite West End hangout spots since 1996 thanks to its quality food, buzzing vibe and extensive range of craft beers.
-Boozy brunch here is a reasonably priced weekend treat and menu highlights include the roast portobello mushroom rosti, mixed berry compote waffle and eggs benedict with a variety of toppings accompanied by a range of punchy cocktails.
+Boozy brunch here is a reasonably priced weekend treat and menu highlights include the buttermilk chicken waffle with chive sour cream and warm honey sriracha, apple pie French toast with cinnamon and vanilla cream, and Spanish chorizo rosti with mozzarella and poached eggs.
+To accompany all of that, there's a range of punchy cocktails, like the Calipso Cooler and the Strawberry Froe with Whispering Angel rose.
 If it’s one of those rare non-rainy days, have a seat in the airy rustic terrace.

 Where: 7 Charlotte Lane, EH2 4QZ